Practical tips for ramping up your next virtual fundraising campaign

-Your website is the nexus of your organization’s outreach: it’s where supporters go to learn more about your cause, to donate, and to find new ways to support your work.
-You probably already know that your website matters a lot, but sometimes keeping track of the nitty gritty technical details can be daunting.
+Your website is the nexus of your organization's outreach: supporters go to learn more about your cause, donate, and find new ways to support your work.
+You probably already know your website matters greatly, but sometimes keeping track of the nitty gritty technical details can be daunting.

 Whether you’re the tech wizard on your team or are still learning the ins and outs of your website, you can do more to make your nonprofit’s website generate more value for your mission.
 How?
 By focusing on how your website can transform your online fundraisers.

-According to Cornershop Creative’s guide on digital fundraising, online fundraisers are one of the best ways to raise money for your nonprofit.
+According to Cornershop Creative's guide on digital fundraising, online fundraisers are one of the best ways to raise money for your nonprofit.
 Not only is an online fundraiser the most convenient option for donors looking to contribute, but it also can facilitate deeper levels of engagement among your supporters.
-But in order to gain these benefits, you need to make sure your website is in tip-top shape.
-Here’s how to best leverage your website for online fundraisers:
+But you must ensure your website is in tip-top shape to gain these benefits.
+Here's how to best leverage your website for online fundraisers:

-Your website has amazing potential: it’s a great place to experiment with creative new ideas and communication opportunities.
-Supporters love it when a nonprofit puts their own unique twist or personality into their work, so don’t hold back, especially when you’re asking for donations.
-Plus, a great branded online experience can make your nonprofit more memorable, which will inspire donors to keep coming back.
+Your website has amazing potential: it's a great place to experiment with creative new ideas and communication opportunities.
+Supporters love it when a nonprofit puts its unique twist or personality into its work, so don't hold back, especially when you're asking for donations.
+Plus, a great branded online experience can make your nonprofit memorable, inspiring donors to return.
 Check out these tips and take your online fundraisers to the next level!

 Make it easy to donate.

 Every day, it seems like life gets busier and busier.
-Between work, kids, relationships, and all the notifications that constantly flood our inboxes, it’s too easy to get distracted.
-Even supporters with the best intentions can easily forget to donate or can become frustrated by long, complicated forms.
+It's too easy to get distracted between work, kids, relationships, and all the notifications that constantly flood our inboxes.
+Even supporters with the best intentions can easily forget to donate or become frustrated by long, complicated forms.
 The easiest way to avoid this kind of donor burnout is to prioritize convenience and ease in your donation process.

 Here’s how to make donating to your organization as easy as possible:

-- Ensure your donate button is easy to find: Donations are the fuel for your organization, so you should design your website with fundraising in mind.
-That means ensuring that your donors can easily find where they need to go in order to make a contribution.
-Whether you have a big “Donate Here!” button in the top right corner of your website or a banner that runs across the top of every page, make sure your donation options are clear and easy to spot.
+• Ensure your donate button is easy to find: Donations fuel your organization, so you should design your website with fundraising in mind.
+That means ensuring that your donors can easily find where they need to go to contribute.
+Whether you have a big "Donate Here!" button in the top right corner of your website or a banner across the top of every page, make sure your donation options are clear and easy to spot.

-- Keep forms short: It’s easy for donors to walk away if they have to spend a long time filling out a donation form, so keep your forms short and sweet for new donors.
-Only ask for information you absolutely need.
-For instance, if you’re running a school fundraiser, how can your supporters save their information to accounts so that parents who have already donated do not need to continue entering information that you already have?
-To keep your forms short, you can always send a follow-up email asking for additional information that you don’t need to process the donation but would be nice to have in your records.
+• Keep forms short: It's easy for donors to walk away if they have to fill out a donation form, so keep your forms short and sweet for new donors.
+Only ask for the information you need.
+For instance, if you're running a school fundraiser, how can your supporters save their information to accounts so that parents who have already donated do not need to continue entering the information you already have?
+To keep your forms short, you can always send a follow-up email asking for additional information that you don't need to process the donation but would be nice to have in your records.

-- Prompt donors to check for matching gifts: Matching gifts are a fantastic but often underutilized resource for nonprofits, usually because it can be a hassle for donors to verify their donations with employers.
-Rather than chasing down donors after they’ve already contributed, use matching gift software to automatically prompt donors to search for their eligibility immediately following the giving process.
-This Double the Donation guide on corporate giving programs can explain everything you need to know about how matching gift programs work, and what your nonprofit can do to get the most out of them!
+• Prompt donors to check for matching gifts: Matching gifts are a fantastic but often underutilized resource for nonprofits, usually because it can be difficult for donors to verify their donations with employers.
+Rather than chasing down donors after they've already contributed, use matching gift software to automatically prompt donors to search for their eligibility immediately following the giving process.
+This Double the Donation guide on corporate giving programs can explain everything you need to know about how matching gift programs work and what your nonprofit can do to get the most out of them!

 Ease is an important determining factor for whether or not a donor contributes to your fundraiser.
-And because most donors will contribute to your organization via your website, it’s crucial that the process is quick and easy.
+And because most donors will contribute to your organization via your website, the process must be quick and easy.

 Now that you’ve made it as easy as possible for supporters to donate, you need to give them a reason why they should.
 That’s where your website content can come in to help.

-High quality content is one of the best ways to demonstrate your professionalism and your knowledge of your cause.
-When creating high quality content, you should:
+High-quality content is one of the best ways to demonstrate professionalism and knowledge of your cause.
+When creating high-quality content, you should:

-- Optimize for search engines: Search Engine Optimization (SEO) is the process of increasing traffic to your website by optimizing your web content for search engines.
-You should optimize your nonprofit’s website for search engines by following certain guidelines, such as using relevant keywords throughout your blog and making your website accessible.
+• Optimize for search engines: Search Engine Optimization (SEO) is increasing traffic to your website by optimizing your web content for search engines.
+You should optimize your nonprofit's website for search engines by following certain guidelines, such as using relevant keywords throughout your blog and making your website accessible.
 This way, when supporters search for information about your work or cause, your organization will be the first to appear in the search results.

-- Use storytelling: Everyone loves a compelling story.
-Share a great story with your supporters to deepen their understanding of your cause and further ignite their passion for your nonprofit.
-Be sure to center your story around an interesting character and to emphasize how your nonprofit’s work made a difference with help from generous donors.
+• Use storytelling: Everyone loves a compelling story.
+Share a great story with your supporters to deepen their understanding of your cause and ignite their passion for your nonprofit.
+Be sure to center your story around an interesting character and emphasize how your nonprofit's work made a difference with help from generous donors.

-Your supporters have already demonstrated passion for your cause by coming to your site, so now you make sure to continue to share information that interests them.
-Develop a brand voice that is consistent and aligns your content with the branding of your broader organization.
+Your supporters have already demonstrated passion for your cause by coming to your site, so now you continue to share information that interests them.
+Develop a consistent brand voice that aligns your content with the branding of your broader organization.
 This makes sure your supporters feel most connected to your nonprofit.

 Use awesome visuals.

-- Maintain consistent branding: From the type of imagery that you use to the colors and borders used in your images, consistent branding across image styles on your website ensures that your nonprofit is easily recognizable.
-This way, when donors click to contribute, they can trust they’re in the right place.
+• Maintain consistent branding: From the type of imagery you use to the colors and borders used in your images, consistent branding across image styles on your website ensures that your nonprofit is easily recognizable.
+This way, donors can trust they're in the right place when they click to contribute.

-- Optimize for mobile viewing: Did you know that over 90% of the global internet population uses a mobile device to go online?
-For this reason, be sure that your images are optimized for mobile devices.
-Verify that the images load quickly and don’t appear too big or too small.
+• Optimize for mobile viewing: Did you know that over 90% of the global internet population uses a mobile device to go online?
+For this reason, ensure your images are optimized for mobile devices.
+Verify that the images load quickly and don't appear too big or too small.

 Take advantage of peer-to-peer fundraising opportunities.

-Online fundraising opens up all kinds of possibilities, and your website is the perfect place to showcase these new opportunities!
+Online fundraising opens up many possibilities, and your website is the perfect place to showcase these new opportunities!
 One of our favorite ways to leverage your website for online fundraising is to incorporate peer-to-peer fundraising strategies into your campaigns.

 Over recent years, peer-to-peer fundraising has become increasingly popular, mostly because nonprofits have figured out how to use digital fundraising tools and their websites to encourage their most passionate supporters to raise money on their behalf.
 Here are a few tips you can use to add or expand your peer-to-peer fundraising efforts:

-Peer-to-peer fundraising is a great way to empower your supporters to make a difference, and your website is the best resource you can use to deliver a high quality experience and to inspire repeat supporters and donors!
+Peer-to-peer fundraising is a great way to empower your supporters to make a difference, and your website is the best resource you can use to deliver a high-quality experience and inspire repeat supporters and donors!

 For an additional resource on planning ideas for your next campaign, download our free fundraising tips eBook from our school fundraising tips page.